 Managers also need to be keeping a closer eye on their teams, so that they can provide support to those starting to crumble before it’s too late.
 “They need to be able to spot the early signs of people being under excessive pressure or having difficulty coping at work and to provide appropriate support,” says CIPD Adviser Dr Jill Miller.

 In the past, organisations turning to the stress management industry for help faced a confusing array of providers offering everything from life coaching and yoga to risk assessment and EAP programmes.

 The British Standards Institute has, however, stepped in to help with its new stress management standard, developed jointly with the International Stress Management Association.
 The standard provides the previously unregulated industry with a certification process that will help organisations make sure they are working with credible professionals.

 It’s reassurance that the Welsh Administration will no doubt be looking for in its search for a provider who can help its 5,500 staff cope better with the stresses and strains of working in the public sector.
 According to a recent report in The Daily Telegraph, the Welsh government has put out a tender for a two year contract to provide relaxation therapy, including on-site massages, for its employees.

 Now while I can see the appeal of a massage to help ease the aching muscles caused by hours hunched over the computer, I can’t help wondering if the civil servants in question might prefer to see the money in their pay packets?
 And while I’m sure management standards in the Welsh Administration are exemplary, there’s an argument to say that if organisations were managing their people effectively, they wouldn’t be quite so stressed in the first place.

 What do you think?
 Is it a worthwhile initiative or a sticking plaster approach?
 We look forward to hearing your views.

-For more information on how Cezanne OnDemand can help your business manage employee absences and streamline your absence management processes click here.
+For more information on how Cezanne HR can help your business manage employee absences and streamline your absence management processes click here.